jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 React components also have two important Javascript arrays called `props` and `state`.
-The `props` array contains read-only properties that can be referenced within the component itself using the curly braces syntax and are set when the component is rendered.
+The `props` array contains read-only properties that can be referenced within the component itself using the curly braces syntax and are set when the component is constructed.
 Because the component's `props` are read-only, this enforces the constraint that the `props` are immutable and follow a pure functional form.
 While creating React component in pure functional form is possible, using the ES6 Class syntax allows for more comprehensible code that extends the base `React.Component` class.
 A React component class must implement a `render` method that returns the desired Javascript.

-The title Javascript expression above could be refactor as a simple ES6 Class by extending the `React.Component` and return the HTML snippet with the title prop referenced using the `this` keyword indicating a class instance
+The title Javascript expression above could be refactored as a simple ES6 Class by extending the `React.Component` and return the HTML snippet with the title prop referenced using the `this` keyword indicating a class instance
 variable: